gsoft-inc/github-guidelines/README.md

 # Guidelines

 You'll find below a few guidelines to follow when contributing to a Github repository in GSoft organization.
+As any open source project it should also follow the [community guidelines for open source](https://opensource.guide/).

 ## Github Account